 The lower the frequency, the better the penetration of buildings or of foliage, and immunity to rainfall, but there is less bandwidth available: 28 MHz in the 900 MHz unlicensed band, 85 MHz in the 2.4 GHz band and 300 MHz (soon to be 500 MHz) in the 5 GHz UNII (Unlicensed National Information Infrastructure) band.
-Maximum power limits set by the FCC are greater in the UNII band, potentially allowing for greater reach.
+To maximize spectrum reuse and limit interference with other users, unlicensed spectrum use is subject to maximum power limits that limits the range of these technologies.
+However, the maximum power limits set by the FCC are greater in the UNII band, potentially allowing for greater reach.